This page may contain affiliate links. Learn More.

 It’s super simple, so I don’t know what all the buzz is about.
-The truth is, I can’t stand tea at all.
+And, truth be told, I can’t stand tea at all.
 Not any kind.
 I don’t ever drink this tea.
 If there was an emergency and all the water in the world was gone, and I HAD to drink a glass of tea, I sure wouldn’t want it sweet, yuck.

 Fill the pitcher about 2/3 of the way with water and chill until right before the party.
-When it’s party time, fill the pitcher up with crushed ice and set it on out for a tasty party non-alcoholic drink.
+When it’s party time, fill the pitcher up with crushed ice and set it out for an easy party drink for kids.

 Of course, I always serve a nice big pitcher of water with crushed ice as a party drink.
 That’s what I like to drink, so I always want to make sure it’s an option for everyone.
 The crushed ice is what takes it from regular to party drink.